pauljickling/notes/devops/observability/prometheus.md

 - Pushgateway
 - Statsd Exporter

+#### Alertmanager

+After creating alerting rules in Prometheus, Alertmanager can handle the notification process for those alerts using a variety of messaging protocols.
+Alerting rules use PromQL expressions.
+For example, an alerting rule for when a node is down would be expressed this way: `up == 0`.

 #### Node Exporter

 Node Exporter exposes kernel and machine level metrics on Unix systems such as CPU, memory usgae, disk space, IOPS, network bandwidth, etc. It does not cover the metrics for individual processes.